 - Constant monitoring of the water quality

-A major part in the success of the Dutch model is the use of physical filtration.
-A system of sediment filtration in combination with UV disinfection means the need to bleach the water with chlorine no longer exists.
+The Dutch model owes much of its success to the use of physical filtration.
+A system of sediment filtration in combination with UV disinfection completely eliminates the need for bleaching their water with chlorination.

-After reading this you may questions as to why more countries to not switch to the Dutch model.
-The problem arises that The Netherlands is the most densely populated country in Europe, thus replacing the infrastructure required to achieve this model is financially feasible.
-In Australia’s case due to the spread of the population in combination with the variance in water sources makes this model an unachievable pipe dream.
+So why doesn’t everyone switch to the Dutch model?
+The main problem is that the Netherlands is the most densely populated country in Europe, so replacing the infrastructure required to achieve this model was financially feasible.
+In Australia’s case, the combination of a sparse population and much higher variance in water sources makes this model unrealistic and impractical.

 Levels in Australia

 Now that we understand the reasons for using such a harsh chemical to treat water, it is important to look at just how much is used.
 The levels found in Australian tap water are regulated by the Australian Drinking Water Guidelines.
-The maximum level of chlorine that may flow through your taps according to the guideline is 5mg/L, which if you own a pool may come as a surprise as you would not want to see anything much higher than 3mg/L in when you test your pool.
-This is of course the maximum level allowed by the Guideline, and not the levels seen in the home.
+According to the guidelines, the maximum level of chlorine that may flow through your taps is 5mg/L. This number may come as a surprise to pool owners, as most pool testing kits recommend keeping chlorine levels below 3mg/L for safe swimming.

 In drinking water, the most obvious problem with chlorine is that it leaves an unpleasant taste and can often have a distinct smell.
-Those are just the immediately noticeable problems, the real issue is often not the chlorine itself, but in fact what occurs when it reacts with other materials.
+However, these are just the immediately noticeable problems; the real issue is often not the chlorine itself, but what happens when it reacts with other materials.

 According to a Belgian study that was released in 2003, certain irritants called trichloramines are released any time chlorinated water reacts with organic materials.
 These trichloramines are believed to initiate a biological process that effectively destroys the cellular barriers surrounding the lungs.

-In the long run showering and bathing in chlorinated water exposes us to even more chlorine than drinking the byproducts in the chlorinated water.
-Since chlorine tends to dehydrate the skin, many people find that simply removing chlorine from their bathing water can have a beneficial effect on their overall wellness.
+In the long, run showering and bathing in chlorinated water is an even more significant source of exposure than just drinking it.
+Since it tends to dehydrate the skin, many people find that simply removing chlorine from their bathing water can have a beneficial effect on their overall wellness.

-Although a great deal of research has already taken place until we know more about how chlorinated water affects our health, it seems prudent to keep chlorine exposure to a minimum.
+Although a great deal of research has already taken place, until we know more about how chlorinated water affects our health, the safest option is to keep exposure to a minimum.

-Fully abandoning chlorination at the source probably remains unrealistic for Australia as a whole, but once the chlorine has done its job of disinfection, the choice can be made to remove it.
-Whole home filtration has emerged as a cost effective and practical method of removing chlorine before it enters your home.
-In doing so, not only will you cut it out of your drinking water but remove it from showers and baths as well.
+Fully abandoning chlorination at the source probably remains unrealistic for Australia as a whole, but once the large-scale disinfectant has done its job, it becomes much easier for individual homes to remove it.
+Whole home filtration has emerged as a cost-effective and practical method of removing harmful chemicals before the water even enters your home.
+This means cleaner, healthier water – not just for drinking, but for your shower and bath as well.

-Our Complete Home Filtration systems are fitted with carbon filtration, which adsorbs it without leaving any negative effects on your water supply.
+Our Complete Home Filtration systems are fitted with carbon filtration, which adsorbs chemicals and pollutants without leaving any negative effects on your water supply.

-These filters remove 98.5% of the chlorine, which in turn returns the water to its original taste, odor and organic compound delivering clean, filtered water to every outlet in your home.
+These filters remove 98.5% of the chlorine in your water, returning it to its original taste, odour and organic compound delivering clean, filtered water to every outlet in your home.